 Companies can also compile a list of websites and apps used by employees during working hours.
 On the other hand, they can gather the data such as how much time employees are spending on a particular task, how much time they are taking to complete a certain project, and then determine their productivity and efficiency.

 Most employers are also using employee monitoring tools such as a phone spy app to manage, control, and monitor employees’ complete activity during office hours.
-Such tools are deployed in the workplace to monitor employees’ actions and behaviors.
+Such tools are deployed in the digital workplace to monitor employees’ actions and behaviors.

 Ever since the COVID-19 happened and new variants started coming right after the next, companies were forced to ask their employees to work remotely from home.
 Because of the change in the working dynamic, it became challenging for employers to keep a check on their employees.
 They couldn’t know how much time their employees are spending on business activities and how much on personal activities.